 Our research program uses the power of catalysis to address environmental challenges by performing both fundamental and applied studies.
 We focus on “green” polymers that are either derived from biorenewable sources and/or are biodegradable in composts, in the oceans, or in the human body.
 These materials are an increasingly important solution to pollution problems and have found many niche market medicinal applications.

-Research interests in our group encompass the areas of catalysis and polymer chemistry, with a special focus on control of chirality and electronics via rational ligand design.
-In the major thrust of the research program, we are developing Lewis acidic metal centres supported by chiral ligands for the enantioselective and controlled ring opening polymerization of cyclic lactones to form biodegradable polyesters.
-In addition to polymerization, we are interested in using chiral indium complexes as catalysts in a myriad of organic transformations.
+Our research interests lie mainly in two different areas: 1) Catalyst development, with a special focus on control of structure function relationship, and 2) Synthesis and characterization of new families of bio-based / biodegradable / green polymers.
+In the major thrust of the research program, we are developing Lewis acidic metal centres supported by chiral ligands for the enantioselective and controlled ring opening polymerization of cyclic lactones, ethers, and epoxides.
+In addition to polymerization, we are interested in using chiral indium complexes as catalysts in myriad organic transformations.